BrickBot/.github/profile/README.md

 The initial seventy-plus (70+) projects gathered under this BrickBot organization on GitHub were largely collected by Matthew Sheets.

-Links to official LEGO® software releases related to the LEGO MindStorms RCX are available [here](https://github.com/BrickBot/Archive/releases/tag/LEGO).
+Links to official LEGO® software and other releases related to the LEGO MindStorms RCX are available in the [Archive](https://github.com/BrickBot/Archive/).

 <!--